cockroachdb/docs/v2.1/index.md

 contribute: false
 ---

+<div class="landing-page">
+{% if page.build_for_managed %}
+Cockroach Cloud is a fully-managed cloud database developed by the same people that build CockroachDB.
+Cockroach Cloud handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice (AWS, Azure, and GCP).
+Follow the links below to get started.
+{% else %}
 CockroachDB is the SQL database for building global, scalable cloud services that survive disasters.
-<div class="landing-page">
   <div class="landing-page__tutorial">
     <a class="landing-page__tutorial--tile install" href="install-cockroachdb.html">
       <i class="landing-page__tutorial--tile-icon"></i>